priyankash-citrix/openshift-operators/netscaler-operator-1.0.0/helm-charts/netscaler-observability-exporter/README.md

 ```

 > **Note:**
-> 1. It might be required to expose NOE using nodePort.
+> 1. It might be required to expose NSOE using nodePort.
 In such case, nodePort service can also be created additionally using the set option 'nodePortRequired=true'
 > 3. It might be required to stream only transactional data, without streaming timeseries or tracing data:
 >      - For disabling timeseries, set the option 'timeseries.enabled=false'
 >      - For disabling tracing, set the option 'ns_tracing.enabled=false' and do not set 'ns_tracing.server'